fnando/i18n-js/README.markdown

 The accepted formats are:

 	%a  - The abbreviated weekday name (Sun)
 	%A  - The full weekday name (Sunday)
 	%b  - The abbreviated month name (Jan)
 	%B  - The full month name (January)
 	%c  - The preferred local date and time representation
 	%d  - Day of the month (01..31)
+	%-d - Day of the month (1..31)
 	%H  - Hour of the day, 24-hour clock (00..23)
+	%-H - Hour of the day, 24-hour clock (0..23)
 	%I  - Hour of the day, 12-hour clock (01..12)
+	%-I - Hour of the day, 12-hour clock (1..12)
 	%m  - Month of the year (01..12)
+	%-m - Month of the year (1..12)
 	%M  - Minute of the hour (00..59)
+	%-M - Minute of the hour (0..59)
 	%p  - Meridian indicator (AM  or  PM)
 	%S  - Second of the minute (00..60)
+	%-S - Second of the minute (0..60)
 	%w  - Day of the week (Sunday is 0, 0..6)
 	%y  - Year without a century (00..99)
+	%-y - Year without a century (0..99)
 	%Y  - Year with century
 	%z  - Timezone offset (+0545)

 Check it out the `vendor/plugins/i18n-js/test/i18n-test.js` for more examples!